 - it made “best efforts” to get permission from the copyright holder

 - it made “best efforts” to ensure that material specified by rights holders was not made available

 - it acted quickly to remove any infringing material of which it was made aware

 If you work in education and you want to incorporate a video in your teaching material and decide to share it on YouTube, fair use would have previously had you covered.
 Fair use is any copying of copyrighted material done for a limited and “transformative” purpose, such as to comment upon, criticise, or parody a copyrighted work.
 Such uses can be done without permission from the copyright owner.

 Post Article 13, you should seek permission from the copyright holder in the first instance.
 Even including a small section of video without consent may cause a problem

 In its defence, the directive does state that “in no way affect legitimate uses” and people will be allowed to use bits of copyright-protected material for the purpose of criticism, review, parody and pastiche.
 In reality, the temptation will be for platforms to err on the side of caution and simply deny or remove posts they consider questionable… The article seeks to shift the responsibility for protecting the rights of artists and writers to platforms such as YouTube.
 Companies would have to prevent copyrighted materials from being uploaded, or seek licenses from the people who created them.

 Although the Article 13 vote has been passed by the European Parliament, this doesn’t mean its provisions take place straight away.

 It will now be up to the EU’s member states to enact Article 13 and the Copyright Directive.
-Each country within the EU will be able to interpret the law and how it should be implemented in its own ways.
-Therefore one country may decide that “upload filters” should be implemented using one tool, while another may understand the law in a different.
+Each country within the EU will be able to interpret the law and how it should be implemented.
+One country may decide that “upload filters” are appropriate, while another may interpret the law in an entirely different way.